 - 1 Cleaning brush

 - 2 Race

 - 3 Bobbin thread sensor

 - Do not apply oil to the bobbin case.

-- Insert the bobbin case so that the ▲ mark on the bobbin case aligns with the mark on the machine.

-• Align the ▲ and ● marks.
+• Align the \blacktriangle and \blacklozenge marks.

-- ▲ mark
+- 1 ▲ mark

 - 2 mark

 - 3 Bobbin case

 - Make sure that the indicated points are aligned before installing the bobbin case.

-- Insert the tabs on the needle plate cover into the needle plate, and then slide the cover back on.
+Insert the tabs on the needle plate cover into the needle plate, and then slide the cover back on.